onedebos/super_support/README.md

 ### Automated Tests

-- Code coverage on this application is currently at 95% (using SimpleCov ).
+- Code coverage on this application is currently at 97% (using SimpleCov ).
 - To run tests, simply run

 ```
  bundle exec rspec
 ```

-### Planned Features
+### Planned Features/improvements

-- Improve test coverage to at least 97%
+- CI/CD with TravisCI
+- Use FactoryBot for Seeding
 - Implement social-auth for faster sign-ups and sign-in
 - Dockerize application
-- Deploy using AWS Elastic Beanstalk

 ### Endpoints